AlejandroNo4/restaurant-page/README.md

       $ git clone https://github.com/AlejandroNo4/restaurant-page.git

 - Now that you have the repository in your local machine.
 Change the direction of the local file with your terminal.
-Just type "$ cd" (without the $ sign) and the path to reach the library-js folder.<br/>
+Just type "$ cd" (without the $ sign) and the path to reach the restaurant-page folder.<br/>
   Something like:

         $ cd User/Documents/restaurant-page